 This is an absolute must for any regular golfer.

-My personal favorite is far and away the Bushnell Pro X2.
+My personal favorite is far and away the Bushnell Pro XE.

 It’s the latest from the most recognized brand in golf rangefinders, and it has my favorite feature: jolt.
 As soon as it locks onto the flag it will vibrate to let you know with absolute certainty you have the right distance.

-This is without a doubt the very best rangefinder I’ve ever reviewed, and is light years better than the previous Tour V4.
+This is without a doubt the very best rangefinder I’ve ever reviewed, and is a noticeable upgrade from last year’s X2.
 It isn’t cheap, but if you want a product that will last for years – this is it.

 Who is it for?
 The regular golfer who wants a rangefinder that will last for many seasons to come.